sirius-ms/sirius/sirius-sdk/sirius-sdk.openapi/docs/FeaturesApi.md

 ## getSpectralLibraryMatchesSummary

-> SpectralLibraryMatchSummary getSpectralLibraryMatchesSummary(projectId, alignedFeatureId, minSharedPeaks, minSimilarity, candidateInChiKey)
+> SpectralLibraryMatchSummary getSpectralLibraryMatchesSummary(projectId, alignedFeatureId, minSharedPeaks, minSimilarity, inchiKey)

 Summarize matched reference spectra for the given &#39;alignedFeatureId&#39;.

 Summarize matched reference spectra for the given &#39;alignedFeatureId&#39;.
-If a &#39;candidateInChiKey&#39; is provided, summarizes only matches for the database compound with the given InChI key.
+If a &#39;inchiKey&#39; (2D) is provided, summarizes only contains matches for the database compound with the given InChI key.

 ### Example